-Our pricing starts at $1,950.00 and goes up from there, depending on the services you require.
-We offer Photo Booths, Up Lighting, Ceremony Sound Services, DJ services and more.
+“Average” prices are for “average” DJs...and, I’m guessing, you’ve read this far because “celebrate good times” and “I gotta feeling” are two little phrases you don’t want to hear at your wedding.
+We offer a boutique wedding DJ experience where “average” is, quite frankly, unacceptable.
+Our pricing starts at $2,250.00 and goes up from there, depending on the services you require.
+Our couples typically invest around $3,200.00 for our services.
+In addition to DJ services we offer Photo Booths, Up Lighting, Custom Monograms, Ceremony Sound Services, Club Cannons, and more.
 No two events are alike, so custom quotes are always available for the specific services you need.

 How early should I book my wedding DJ?

 As soon as you have booked your reception venue for your wedding you should start lining up your wedding vendors.
-We book out Saturdays and Sundays for the summer and fall usually 8 months to a year in advance, sometimes 2 years.
+We book out Saturdays and Sundays for the summer and fall usually 8 months to a year in advance, sometimes 2 years in the case of DJ Mitch Fortune.
 As soon as you have a wedding date set, you should start lining up your wedding vendors.
 Even if you do not have a specific venue picked out, we can go ahead and get the contract written so as to secure your date and pair you up with one of our wedding DJs.

 Do you do LGBTQI events?

 100% yes!
-Owner Mitch Fortune is a member of the LGBT community and our entire team recognizes everyone's right to be married.
+Owner Mitch Fortune is a member of the LGBTQI community and our entire team recognizes everyone's right to be married.

 Do you include set up and break down in your price?